 "No. The Land's threw me out when they found out about me and Ludwig, they don't want me back."

 "So, you'll just live here all alone?"
-He looked into the open doors seeing that there was only one bedroom and he blushed over how real it was that the two were an item.
+Nono looked into the open doors seeing that there was only one bedroom.
+It caused him to blush over how real it was that the two were an item.
 "I thought that the Lands, if no one else, would understand about you and Ludwig… it's so messed up that they threw you out."

 He held in a 'Tch.' to Nono's assumption.
 "No. I plan on going home,"